 8. Comfort Feed Your Baby

-Even if your baby is not hungry, the breast can sometimes provide the warmth and comfort that your baby needs to get through witching hour.
+Even if your baby is not hungry, the breast can sometimes provide the warmth and comfort that your baby needs to get through the witching hour.

 9. Burp Them